-- AES Impact 34 Signage required for proposed trails, parking and staging, interpretive, safety and other purposes could block scenic views and create visual clutter on the FRP, the Highway 1 corridor and the community of Cambria, resulting in a potentially significant impact. - AES/mm-56 Upon application for land use and construction permits from the County, and prior to site disturbance, a signage plan shall be prepared, and shall include the following standards and concepts: - a.
+AES Impact 4 Signage required for proposed trails, parking and staging, interpretive, safety and other purposes could block scenic views and create visual clutter on the FRP, the Highway 1 corridor and the community of Cambria, resulting in a potentially significant impact.

+AES/mm-6 Upon application for land use and construction permits from the County, and prior to site disturbance, a signage plan shall be prepared, and shall include the following standards and concepts:

+- a.
 All signs shall be made of natural or natural appearing materials that have low reflective qualities and do not visually contrast with the natural colors of the adjacent landcover.
 Exceptions shall be made in keeping with applicable ADA and safety standards. - b.
 All signs shall be the minimum size necessary for their intended purpose, in keeping with applicable ADA and safety standards. - c.
-All signs shall be placed in the least visually obtrusive location possible consistent with their intended purpose, without blocking views of the Pacific Ocean or other scenic resources, and in keeping with applicable ADA and safety standards. - d.
-The proposed signage plan shall be developed by the CCSD and Friends of the Fiscalini Ranch Preserve, and incorporated into the Management Plan prior to submittal to the County.
+All signs shall be placed in the least visually obtrusive location possible consistent with their intended purpose, without blocking views of the Pacific Ocean or other scenic resources, and in keeping with applicable ADA and safety standards.